tsawler/go-metal/README.md

 ### **🎯 Mission Accomplished**

-**Go-Metal** has successfully delivered on its core promise: **"A PyTorch-like deep learning library in Go with Apple Silicon GPU acceleration."** The library is now ready for:
+**Go-Metal** has successfully delivered on its core promise: **"A PyTorch-like deep learning library in Go with Apple Silicon GPU acceleration."** The library now includes **complete Conv2D gradient computation** using native MPSGraph operations, enabling full convolutional neural network training.
+The library is ready for:

-- **Research Workflows**: Complete deep learning experimentation platform
+- **Research Workflows**: Complete deep learning experimentation platform with CNN training
-- **Production Training**: Reliable model training on Apple Silicon
+- **Production Training**: Reliable model training on Apple Silicon with full gradient computation
-- **Educational Use**: Learning deep learning concepts with Go
+- **Educational Use**: Learning deep learning concepts with Go including convolutional networks
-- **Performance-Critical Applications**: GPU-accelerated inference and training
+- **Performance-Critical Applications**: GPU-accelerated inference and training with Conv2D support

 ---